Authenticating from Active Directory using RADIUS/NPS¶

 Click Next

-Configure any additional access restraints, if necessary
+Configure any additional access constraints, if necessary

 Click Next on the remaining screens until the final screen is reached